You must learn basic photography. If you want to make successful photographs, that's where it all starts.

 - Percy W. Harris

 An excellent photographer will make amazing photographs with a simple, inexpensive camera.
-But an incompetent photographer will always produce mediocre pictures no matter how extravagant his camera equipment.
+But an incompetent photographer will always produce mediocre pictures no matter how how much she dropped on her camera equipment.

 Beauty can be seen in all things.
 Seeing and composing the beauty is what separates the snapshot from the photograph. ~ Matt Hardy

 One of the best ways to learn photographic composition is to study some of Monet or Van Gogh's pieces.
-You'll pick up many ideas ... after all, photography is an art
+They're treasure troves of ideas.

 They applied all of these tools to paint their magnificent canvasses.
 Use them, and your photos could be works of art, too!